exoplatform/exo-documentation/docs/PersonalApplications.rst

 |PRFL-9|

-- - You can see the points you, or the user's, earned this week and by clicking on your points, you can see a pie chart that presents your points distribution by domain.
+- - You can see the points you, or the user's, earned this week and by clicking on your points, you can see a pie chart that reveals their distribution by domain.

 - You can also see your rank for this week and by clicking on your rank, you can see a leaderboard
   that presents your position comparing to other members and how many points you earned this week so far.